fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

   * **Nāzi'āt**: they are responsible for taking out the souls of disbelievers painfully.
   * **Nāshiṭāt**: they are responsible for taking out the souls of believers peacefully.
 * Hafaza, (The Guardian angel):
   * **Kiraman Katibin** (Honourable Recorders), two of whom are charged to every human being; one writes down good deeds and another one writes down evil deeds.
-They are both described as 'Raqeebun 'Ateed' in the Qur'an.
+They are both described as 'Raqeebun 'Ateed' in the Quran.
   * **Mu'aqqibat** (The Protectors) who keep people from death until its decreed time and who bring down blessings.
 * Angels of Hell:
   * <span style="color: orange">Maalik</span>, Chief of the angels who govern Jahannam (Hell).